squattingmonk/dotfiles/README.md

 $ git clone https://github.com/squattingmonk/dotfiles
 ```

-If you have [fish](https://fishshell.com) installed, run the install script:
+If you wish to install all the config files, run the install script:

 ```bash
 $ dotfiles/install